celery/ceps/draft/celery-5-high-level-architecture.rst

 tasks.

 :term:`Messages <Message>` published to the inbox queue must be cryptographically signed.

 This requirement can be disabled using a CLI option.
+Whenever the user uses this CLI option a warning log message is emitted.

 While disabling the inbox queue is possible, some functionality will be lost.